jon-jacky/Piety/editors/edsel.md

 *C-w* and *C-y*, another *C-w* cuts the region that was just pasted.

 It is possible for dot to *precede* mark.
-This can occur after you type *C-q* to exchange them.
+This can occur after you type *C-x C-x* to exchange them.
 In this situation, the region comprises exactly the same lines - but now it begins at dot and extends to the line before mark.
-In display mode, commands that use the region, *C-w* and *C-q*, work as well when dot precedes mark.
+In display mode, commands that use the region, *C-w* and *C-x C-x*, work as well when dot precedes mark.

 In command mode, the region address range *[* only  works when mark